hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 # Break and the first people

-After a while I met the first rowers passing by very quickly and during my first [break at the rowing course](https://osm.org/go/0HoKV37zI?m=) the first boaters arrived.
+After a while, I met the first rowers passing by very quickly and during my first [break at the rowing course](https://osm.org/go/0HoKV37zI?m=) the first boaters arrived.

-Once I moved on, I was alone, except one fisherman near the nature protection area *Die Reit*. [^2] The name comes from the city district *Reit*brook and in Low German *reit* means *reed* and there must have been a lot of it growing here 850 years ago, when Reitbrook was first documentary mentioned.
+Once I moved on, I was alone, except one fisherman near the nature protection area **Die Reit**. [^2] The name comes from the city district *Reit*brook and in Low German *reit* means *reed* and there must have been a lot of it growing here 850 years ago, when Reitbrook was first documentary mentioned.

 # Gose Elbe